hemanthjamili/EmployeePortal/README.md

 # Employee Portal

-This is an Employee Portal developed as part of Hiring Process for Societe Generale.
+This is an Employee Portal developed to illustrate basic CRUD operations and offered an Restful web-application.
 Technologies used are J2EE, Spring Boot, Hibernates, AngularJS, HTML, CSS.

 ## Getting Started